A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 The estimated rate of electrons and photons per cell that hit the calorimeter, placed at a distance of \SI{3.5}{\meter} from the target is shown in \cref{fig:CaloHitRate}, for a runtime of \SI{0.5}{\second}.
 The maximum hitrate per cell is roughly \SI{10}{\mega\hertz}.
 While this means that the average time between two subsequent hits in the same cell is about \SI{100}{\nano\second}, the most probable value is significantly shorter than that.
 The shaping time for the calorimeter cells must hence be sufficiently fast to allow for a high detection efficiency of high energy photons in a quasi-constant background of lower energy photons.

 A feasibility study was done making simplified assumptions about the analog front-end in the calorimeter readout ASIC.
 For a total of $8\cdot10^{5}$ SM bremsstrahlung events, the total energy deposition in the calorimeter was simulated using \Geant, and digitised using an approximation of a symmetric CRRC shaper with a variable peaking time $\tau$ in an analog front-end with a track-and-hold readout.
-In this simulation pile-up, i.e.\ two or more photons hitting the same calorimter cell before return to baseline, is taken into account .
-For each ELSA extraction cycle with a duration of $\Delta t = 2$\,ns, the number of electrons on target in this extraction cycle was randomised according to a Poisson distribution with an expectation value of $\nu = 0.2$.
+In this simulation pile-up, i.e.\ two or more photons hitting the same calorimeter cell before return to baseline, is taken into account.
+For each \lohengrin event window with a duration of $\Delta t = 2$\,ns, the number of electrons on target in this extraction cycle was randomised according to a Poisson distribution with an expectation value of $\nu = 0.2$.
 Events were then subject to a simulated online selection, using the proposed L0 trigger (see \cref{sec:lohengrin:detector:tdaq}).
 For events that occur at time $t = t_0$ passing the trigger, the readout of the calorimeter was simulated, i.e. the response of all cells at the time $t_0 + \tau$ was integrated over the full calorimeter, providing the response of the ECAL for events with low momentum electrons and high energy photons.
 In a second run, the same set of events was run through the same simulation, this time however removing the energy deposits from the high energy photons, emulating the response of the ECAL for signal events with low energy electrons but no high energy photons in the final state.
 This was done for peaking times of $\tau = (10, 30, 60, 180)\,\text{ns}$.
 For a peaking time of $\tau=\SI{30}{\nano\second}$ a cut that eliminates $\approx\SI{100}{\percent}$ of the SM background events, a signal efficiency of \SI{68}{\percent} can be maintained.
+This seems an acceptable signal efficiency and is used in the following sensitivity estimate as the baseline.
 The corresponding uncalibrated response from the calorimeter for such events is shown in \cref{fig:ECALEnergyReadout}.
 For a peaking time of $\tau =\SI{60}{\nano\second}$, a cut that would effectively remove any SM background from the signal region would reduce the signal efficiency to \SI{4.5}{\percent}.
-The requirements for the analog signal processing in the reaodut ASIC of a SiW calorimeter with square cells of $\num{5.5}\times\SI{5.5}{\milli\meter\squared}$ are hence rather high compared to the performance of the above mentioned prototype.
+The ASIC that is implemented in the CALICE SiW ECAL prototype has a peaking time of $\tau = 180$\,ns.
+The requirements for the analog signal processing in the readout ASIC of a SiW calorimeter with square cells of $\num{5.5}\times\SI{5.5}{\milli\meter\squared}$ are hence rather stringent compared to the performance of the above mentioned prototype.
+Improvements on the current design of the ASIC are therefore required.